joshring/design-princples/README.md

 ## Prefer standards to custom wrappers
 - Try to use more standard objects as they have more predictable behaviour, augment their behaviour by calling custom functions

+## Prefer standard types to putting custom names on standard types
+- If a parameter is an `any` prefer to call it as such, as opposed to using a new name to describe that.

 ## Packages are for solving one particular problem
 - Try to limit the scope of a package to one problem, for instance "items" related code would naturally form a package, including what is currently in api and db